firehawkvfx/firehawk-main/README.md

 - Once connected, disable "AWS Managed Temporary Credentials" ( Select the Cloud9 Icon in the top left | AWS Settings ) Your instance should now have permission to create and destroy any resource with Terraform.

-## Create a Hashicorp Vault deployment in a private VPC with Bastion host
+## Create the Hashicorp Vault deployment in a private VPC with Bastion host

 - Clone the repo, and install required binaries and packages.
 ```